 There will be times when we fall short, however, we must keep getting back up.
 Our flaws make us human and God uses flawed people to do His good work (see Abraham, Jacob, David, and Paul).

 Lesson 4: Take the limits off of God

 “As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.” – Isaiah 55:9

 This week we discussed the first 4 lessons that I learned during my period of reflection.
 I encourage you to take these lessons and then meditate on them to see where you are excelling in these areas and where you need to dig deeper and apply them.
 I wish I could describe to you how freeing it was once I learned them.
 If you are still working on them, then know that it is okay and that this is a process.
 As I mentioned in the beginning of this post, these are new lessons to me and that over the past couple of months God has been pushing me and encouraging me to dig deeper into my relationship with Him.
 My hope is that these lessons will help you to develop a deeper relationship with God.
-Stay tuned for the post next week when I will share Lessons 5 – 7 of what I learned during this time of introspection.
+Check out Part 2 where I will share Lessons 5 – 7 of what I learned during this time of introspection.

 If you want more tips and resources, then check out this FREE grocery reduction challenge to help you to cut your grocery and takeout bill so you can have more money for the things you love!
 Click here to join the challenge!